Steelmakers

-This exhibition opens in early 2026 and is included in General Admission.
+This exhibition opens on Monday, January 19, 2026, and is included in General Admission.

 Griffin Museum of Science and Industry’s long-running Black Creativity program celebrates the history of Black innovation while championing opportunities for today’s youth to explore STE(A)M in service of a more equitable future rooted in community, creativity and discovery.